nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Each Task is implemented by a class with the same name, except for `Status` which is implemented using a boolean.

 Id is unique and automatically generated when task is added.
-Tasks with the same fields are allowed as the Id distinguishes between Task objects.
+Tasks with the same fields in all of description, deadline and tag are not allowed.
+This is because two tasks would be considered the same if they were the same task with the same deadline and labels.
+As we are maintaining a unique task list in our app, this is disallowed.

 | Field Name  | Description                                                                        | Constraints                                                     |
 |-------------|------------------------------------------------------------------------------------|-----------------------------------------------------------------|